Author and Job Role: Sarah Haywood, Serious Violence Programme Lead

 The funding awarded for 2024/25 totalled £546,830.47 and 24/25 labour costs: £211,864.69, non-labour costs: £334,965.78.
 The early delivery plan for 2024/25 was presented and agreed by the Surrey Serious Violence Reduction Partnership which has representatives from the specified and relevant authorities.
 This decision note formally recognises that agreement and the funding split.

 Applications for the Grant

-The PCC supports the recommended allocation of the Community Safety Fund in Surrey and awards the following;
+The PCC supports the recommended allocation of the Serious Violence Duty labour fund in Surrey and awards the following;

 Police and Crime Commissioner Approval

 Signature: Police and Crime Commissioner for Surrey Lisa Townsend (wet signed copy held at PCC office)

 All decisions must be added to the decision register.

 The recommendations in this report have been agreed by the Serious Violence Reduction Partnership, Community Safety Partnerships and the local Serious Violence Operational Group which consists of all the specified and relevant authorities as named in the Police, Crime, Sentencing and Courts Act 2022.

 Funded using allocation from the Serious Violence Duty Fund

 The Local Policing Body have followed the legal and financial requirements as set out in the Serious Violence Duty Grant from the Home Office.